-1. R041: Reducing the Risk of Sports Injuries - by completing this unit, learners will know how to prepare participants to take part in physical activity in a way which minimises the risk of injuries occurring, how to react to common injuries that can occur during sport, and how to recognise the symptoms of some common medical conditions, providing a good foundation to undertake formal first aid training and qualifications.
+R180: Reducing the Risk of Sports Injuries and Dealing with Common Medical Conditions

+This is assessed by an exam.
+You will prepare as a participant to take part in physical activity in a way that minimises the risk of injuries occurring.
+It will also prepare you to know how to react to common injuries that can occur during sport, and how to recognise the symptoms of some common medical conditions.
+Topics include: